 - Press lightly on the gums or inside of the lip.
 The tissue will turn white, followed by a return to color within one to two seconds.
 If the return to color takes longer than two seconds, the animal may be dehydrated, have low blood pressure, or low body temperature

 Remember that if you are evacuating with your pet to bring proof of vaccines and a photo of you and your pet together in the event you are separated.
-You can access your pet’s vaccination history using the AllyDVM PETPAGE app Available at the Google Play or App Store.
+You can access your pet’s vaccination history using our VET2PET app, available at the Google Play or App Store.